karam-alhaj/AIC/README.md

 - **Selected Features**: `48`

+This helped improve model performance and **reduce overfitting by eliminating less relevant features**.

 ## Models

 ### 1. MI Classification  Model

+We experimented with several baseline classifiers for both Motor Imagery (MI) and SSVEP tasks to understand which models perform best on EEG data.

+These included:
+- Random Forest
+- CatBoost
+- Support Vector Machine
+- Logistic Regression

-We used **CatBoostClassifier**, a gradient boosting algorithm that is:
+In order to achieve the highest accuracy, we choose **CatBoostClassifier**, a gradient boosting algorithm that is:

 - Fast and accurate on tabular data.